 Well, we’re not really in Panajachel to explore all details of this place.
 It’s Sunday.
 The day when Central America’s most famous market takes place in nearby Chichicastenango.

-Nevertheless, veggies is not the main motivation to visit the market.
+Nevertheless, veggies are not the main motivation to visit the market.
 No, of course it’s all about fashion – Maya fashion on Chichicastenango’s central square.
 That’s where it gets pretty busy.

 There are literally 100s of shops where you can buy this colorful clothing.
 Nothing being too beautiful to be sold.

-Despite all these incredible offers the market is also the ultimate place for socializing and for a smalltalk with the neighbour in the middle of the crowd, or …
+Despite all these incredible offers the market is also the ultimate place for socializing and for a small talk with the neighbor in the middle of the crowd, or …

 … just to look around.